slim-template/slim/README.md

 ## Why?

 Within the Rails community, _Erb_ and _Haml_ are without doubt the two most popular templating engines.
-However, _Erb_'s syntax is cumbersome and _Haml_'s performance isn't exactly the best.
+However, _Erb_'s syntax is cumbersome and _Haml_'s syntax can be quite cryptic to the uninitiated.

 Slim was born to bring a minimalist syntax approach with speed.
 If people chose not to use Slim, it would not be because of speed.

 ___Yes, Slim is speedy!___ Benchmarks are provided at the end of this README file.
-Alternatively, a benchmark rake task is provided so you could test it yourself (`rake bench`).
+Don't trust the numbers?
+That's as it should be.
+Therefore we provide a benchmark rake task so you could test it yourself (`rake bench`).

 ## How?